jsnshrmn/ansible-role-ec2-init/README.md

 Role Name
 =========

-A brief description of the role goes here.
+OULibraries EC2 init.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+Uses the EC2 module, so the boto package is required.

 Role Variables
 --------------

+See defaults/main.yml

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.